-If the wood becomes dirty you can gently clean the clog bottoms with a damp cloth or if necessary using soap and water.
-Light sand paper can be used to clean up scratches and dents.
+If the wood becomes dirty, it is best to gently clean it with a damp cloth or, if necessary, use soap and water.
+Lightly sanding with fine sandpaper is a good idea if you want to clean up scratches and dents.

-The open grain of our wooden bottoms allows moisture to be absorbed.
-This is why our clogs absorb foot perspiration to help keep your feet nice and comfortable but the bottoms also absorb external water.
-It is therefore important that if your clogs become very wet, you allow them to dry slowly.
-Wipe your clogs clean then put them in a dry place with room temperature.
-Do not heat your clogs or try to speed up the drying process as this could cause the wood to crack.
+Our clogs absorb foot perspiration to help keep your feet nice and comfortable.
+If the bottoms absorb too much external water, allow the clogs to dry slowly.
+Wipe your clogs clean then put them in a dry place at room temperature.
+Do not heat up your clogs or try to speed up the drying process as this could cause the wood to crack or split.

-The leather care depends on what type of leather your clogs are made of:
+Here are a few simple tips that can help your Maguba clogs last longer.
+Keep in mind that leather care depends on what type of leather your clogs are made of.

-You can wipe these leathers with a damp cloth to remove surface dirt.
-Then use a nubuck & suede brush to remove stains on the surface of the leather.
-You can also use a nubuck & suede protection spray to give a layer of protection against wet and stains.
-For best results this spray should be applied on the leather when the clogs are new.
+To clean nubuck and suede, wipe these leathers with a damp cloth.
+Then use a nubuck and suede brush to remove stains on the surface of the leather.
+Nubuck and suede spray provides a layer of protection against water and stains.
+For the best results, we recommend applying the spray when the clogs are new.

 Patent and Coated Leathers: